HelixNetwork/pendulum-sdk/packages/converter/README.md

 | --- | --- |
 | hBits | <code>Int8Array</code> |

-Converts hbits into an integer value
+Converts txBits into an integer value

 <a name="module_converter.fromValue"></a>